IsabelaBB/superpixel-benchmark/README.md

 ones and to categorize the methods according to all existing strategies.
 This repository allows to evaluate 20 strategies based on nine criteria: connectivity, compactness, delineation, control over the number of superpixels, color homogeneity, robustness, running time, stability, and visual quality.
 In [1] we provide a comprehensive review with new taxonomy for superpixel segmentation and revisit the recent and popular literature according to our taxonomy.
 Our experiments show the trends of each approach in pixel clustering and discuss individual trade-offs.

 ## Superpixel methods
 We evaluated 20 superpixel methods and provided the code for each in this repository in [methods](methods/).
 Be aware that we have adapted these codes to match our system setup, and the benchmark inputs and outputs.
 Some of these methods require a saliency map (ODISF and SICLE) or a contour prior map (SCALP) to compute superpixels.
-In [others](others/) folder, we provide the code of [U-2-Net](https://github.com/xuebinqin/U-2-Net)[2] and [Structured Edge Detection Toolbox](https://github.com/pdollar/edges)[3] to compute a saliency map and a contour prior map, repectively.
+In [others](others/) folder, we provide the code of [U-2-Net](https://github.com/xuebinqin/U-2-Net) [2] and [Structured Edge Detection Toolbox](https://github.com/pdollar/edges) [3,4,5] to compute a saliency map and a contour prior map, repectively.
 Also, DAL-HERS require a pre-trained model available [here]([https://drive.google.com/file/d/14-uaeMAihLdMepfZAth19T1pfZIoMcaE/view?usp=sharing](https://github.com/hankuipeng/DAL-HERS/tree/master)).
-The following Table presents the reference paper and code of each method.
+The following Table presents the reference paper and code of each superpixel method.

 | Method   | Ref. | Code link |
 |----------|------|-----------|